lunardao/dao/README.md

     - 2500 Tx
     - 40 000 Ty

-**Summary**

-* Portfolio is the default fund management setup.
-* Permissionless but time & max cap limited entry.
-* At any point members can exit with their funds partly or fully.
-* The Squad can decide if, how and when to do next rasing events.
-* A bonding curve adds 10% to the price of $VOX (shares) for every next raising event to balance investment dilution.
-* Every member can add more funds during the next fundraising event.
-* All Squad members share a RageQuitable portfolio together, equal to the size of their tribute.
-* The Squad can decide to open separated guilds.

 ### Syndicate

-Each fundraising cycle (possibly each investment) is treated as a separated entity, unique sub-DAO.
+Each fundraising cycle (possibly each investment) is treated as a separated entity, unique sub-DAO/guild.
 Members joining in future fundraising events share a new treasury (sub-DAO or a guild) without an access to the investments from the past.
 All treasury related proposals have impact only on the separated guild/sub-DAO in which the proposing Squad member is at.
-The management/admin fee (0.25% for new members and 0.5 per investment execution) is applied on each subDAOs.

 There are cases in which all the votes across the subDAOs are seen as one DAO and vote on a decision together.
-In such cases the votes are counted and evaluated like if all the subDAOs were one DAO.
-Regardless of different investments in the subDAOs, every 1 $VOX = 1 vote.
-The scenarios include:
+In such cases the votes are counted and evaluated like if all the subDAOs were one DAO or there are separated LIPs issued to each subDAO.
+In case of one large vote, ie deciding over a new Steward member, regardless of different investments in the subDAOs, every 1 VOX = 1 vote.
+In a scenario like a core-team proposal to cover additional costs, is taken proportionally to the token weights of the subDAOs (and their members) and issued separately to each subDAO.

-a) Overall Governance change proposal which has an impact on everyone (remove multi-sig, change number of Sentinels, change the whitepaper etc)

-b) A core-team proposal to cover additional costs: If such proposal passes the payment is taken proportionally to the token weights of the subDAOs (and their members).

 If less than 50% + 1 $VOX of total voting weight across the subDAOs is for the proposal, the proposal is rejected.

-*(Alternatively the assets can be still pooled together but an on-chain Snapshot of $VOX at the time of the investment is taken.
-The DAO uses proxy tokens to track who had tokens at the time of investment.
-This greatly simplifies raising, because every new treasury is always ETH.)*
+**Summary**

+* Every new raise cycle is unrelated to the previous investments.
+* New subDAOs mint shares without bonding curve bonding curve, price same for all new members.
+* Old members are inaffected by the new members, no dilution.
+* Each member can be part of multiple sub-DAOs.
+* Decisions regarding the general governance is voted in all the sub-DAOs together and counted as one vote event or separated LIPs are issued.
+* Core-team additional funding: Possible options to make one all-DAO proposal or divide them per sub-DAOs and their ETH weights.

+#### Syndicate Example

 **Genesis Event: DAO launch & the initial raise**